ntc2/pfpl/feedback.md

 and $f$ has type $\tau' \rightharpoonup \tau$, *return $k'$ of type* return a continuation $k'$ of ..."  remove the "return $k'$ of type".

+T: p268, Rule 30.2: the premise is $k : \tau$ but should be $k
+\vartriangleleft : \tau$.

+T: p269, Lemma 30.1: like the last typo, the $k : \tau$ in the conclusion should be $k \vartriangleleft : \tau$.

+T?: p270: I worry you don't use the terms "routine" and "coroutine" consistently here.
+For example, the type $rout$ is called "coroutine", as is the type $coro$.
+But I think there are other inconsistencies too, but rereading it now I find it too confusing to be sure.

+S: p273: reference Exercise 13.1 in Exercise 30.2.

+# Ch 31

+S: p277, 2nd paragraph: explain that "renamed at will" for symbols here means that symbols will be renamed *dynamically* at run time.
+In other words, $new$/$decl$/whatever symbol primitive creates *fresh* symbols at run time in the scope free dynamics.
+A lot of this dynamic renaming happens in Ch 36, but we didn't realize that here in Ch 31 and got confused later.

+S: p279, definition of "mobility condition" near the top: better to state the definition in the equivalent but simpler style of Ch 34, i.e.

+    if tau mobile and |-_{Sigma} e : tau and e val_{Sigma}
+    then |-_{emptyset} e : tau and e val_{emptyset}

+S: p279, beginning of section 31.1.2: remind the reader that all types are mobile in the scope free dynamics.

+Q/S: p279, state notation for scope free dynamics: why $nu$ in $\nu
+\Sigma \{ e \}$?
+If there's a mnemonic here then explain it.

+S: p279, bottom: following up on the p277 suggestion, tell the reader that the scope-free dynamics require *dynamic* fresh symbol generation and renaming, and give an example.
+For example, evaluation of

+    let n = new{nat} a.0 in (n,n)

+requires dynamic symbol generation and renaming for $a$ in evaluating the right occurrence of $n$ in the tuple $(n,n)$.

+E: p283, exercise 31.5: the $MPCF$ here that you claim is described in Ch 29 is actually only mentioned in an exercise in Ch 29, and even there seems to be a "dangling" reference.
+It seems you must have removed the section that describes this language.

+# Ch 32

+S: p285, middle: explain that the "big dot" in $a \hookarrow <big dot>$ is being defined here / we aren't supposed to have seen it earlier and already know what it means.

+T: p288, bottom: in "the choice of *fluid* on which a $\get$ or $\put$ acts" the "fluid" should be "symbol".

+# Ch 33

+# Ch 34

+S: p305, top: remove the definition of the judgment $m || \mu ok_{\Sigma}$.
+It's never used.
+You could use it in the statement of Theorem 34.1, but I think it's better to just delete the definition.

+S: p306, middle: call the derived $if$ here $ifz$ (or $ifzero$ if you don't want to "abuse notation"), like the underlying primitive.
+Calling it $if$ is confusing, because its semantics are the opposite of $if$ in common real world languages (e.g. C, Python), where zero is false and all other values are true.
+(I guess zero is true in common shells, e.g. sh, bash, zsh, but I expect most people are more familiar with the opposite convention in C and Python).

+E: p310, Exercise 34.2: the "fix" expression doesn't make sense: $p$ is used both as the recursive binding in $fix p$ and the argument binding in $\lambda(p : \tau)$.
+Not sure what's intended here.

+# Ch 35

 # Index

 S: add symbols to the index, for example add $\triangleq$ to the index